sagesharp/gnome-online-coc/gnome-code-of-conduct-procedures.md

 ## Off-boarding committee members

 Committee members shall serve for a term of one year.
 After one year, the committee chair will check in with the committee member.
-If the member confirms they wish to continue serving, their term will be renewed.
+If the member confirms they wish to continue serving, the committee liaison to the board will report this to the board.
 If the member fails to respond to the chair request communications, they will be removed from the committee and off-boarded.

 If a committee member displays behavior that makes them unfit to continue serving on the Code of Conduct committee, the committee should discuss their removal.
 One person should email all committee members privately to discuss the person's conduct.
+If necessary, committee members will privately email the GNOME Board of Directors to recommend the member be removed.
+The board will then vote to remove the member, and notify the subset of the committee with the results of the vote.

-If necessary, committee members will vote whether to remove the member.
-The vote must pass with a simple majority of all Code of Conduct committee members.
-If the vote passes, the committee chair will email the person to let them know they have been removed from the committee.
+If the board vote passes, the committee chair will email the person to let them know they have been removed from the committee.
 Their access to committee resources should be revoked before the email is sent.

 When a committee member is resigning or being removed, they should have their access removed from the committee resources listed in the on-boarding section.